mathiasertl/django-ca/docs/source/docker.rst

    >     -v ocsp_key_dir:/var/lib/django-ca/certs/ocsp/ \
    >     --name=backend --network=django-ca mathiasertl/django-ca ./celery.sh

-Start nginx
+Start NGINX
 ===========

 NGINX unfortunately will crash if you haven't started django-ca first (due to the name of the frontend container not resolving yet).
-So you have to start nginx *after* the frontend container:
+So you have to start NGINX *after* the frontend container:

 .. code-block:: console